-A gerund is a verbal noun, which is a verb that ends in –ing and used like a noun.
+A gerund is a verbal noun, which is a form of verb that always ends in –ing and functions as a noun.

 A gerund often follows a verb, and a preposition does not come between the gerund and the verb.

 - They discussed getting married.
 (Not: They discussed to getting married.)

 - The dog stopped barking when I gave it a bone.

 - He has just finished quarrelling with his wife.